chisosdesigns/MarketPress-Pecan/README.md

 MarketPress-Pecan
 =================

-A theme for WPMU's MarketPress based on Bootstrap 3
+A theme for WPMU's MarketPress based on Bootstrap 3 (using the SCSS flavor)